Elan the bard sometimes suffers from being too genre savvy.

 Knowledge Is Power: EmJay is about to ask David to pretend to be her boyfriend, but remembering how poorly that goes in fiction, changes her mind.
 Whereupon it happens anyway.

 Mel of Explorers Of Souls is a perfect example of this trope.
 Back in her human form, she played Pokémon Mystery Dungeon (whose world she later found herself in), and knows all the tropes and cliches of the brand of fanfiction she found herself in.
 See for yourself.

 The latest arc of MSF High revolves around the fact that the "pocket-universe" in which the story takes place conforms to genre rules.
 This is exploited by many students most recently in the form of the "runner", an anime girl who will run everywhere eyes closed with an armload of books in the hopes of causing a romantic comedy style collision.

 Orwing Battler in Lovecraft Is Missing is a pulp writer who basically finds himself in another pulp writer's universe.
 Naturally, he feels like he's in one of his own stories and will occasionally comment on the action.

 Blue Hat from Gengame tends to make a lot of decisions based on genre conventions.
 Justified in that it's a video game in which the mechanics of her character are somewhat based around genre conventions.
-She also isn't very savvy about the actual comic's genre.

 In Tripp, Poe's suggestion to disguise themselves in Narvan robes is born from watching a lot of Luke's blu-ray collection and noticing that most successful heroes are the ones who can infiltrate their targets.